FedericoSerafini/HLS-CNN/README.md

 ## Summary

-Project presentation for the "Embedded Systems" Master course in University of Parma:
+Project presentations for the "Embedded Systems" Master course at University of Parma:
 [FS presentation](/HLS-CNN-presentation-FS.pdf) and [GB presentation](HLS-CNN-presentation-GB.pdf).

 ## Workflow and project structure